Climate Action

 Meeting our science-based target by reducing the carbon impact of the materials and services we use by 40% between 2019 and 2030

 We recognise that the majority of our carbon impact comes from the materials and services we use to construct homes.
-We have undertaken 23 embodied carbon studies across a range of building typologies, giving us valuable site-specific data.
-We are now routinely measuring the embodied carbon of new buildings and taking action to reduce this through design and specification.
+We have undertaken 48 embodied carbon studies across a range of building typologies, giving us valuable site-specific data to understand how our current buildings are performing and our biggest impact areas within our buildings, enabling us to now reduce our impact during the design and procurement phases.
+We now routinely measure the embodied carbon of new buildings and have a requirement that an embodied carbon assessment is undertaken for any building that has legal completions from 2025/26.

-We are also working with our supply chain to understand and reduce the carbon content of the materials and services we procure.
-We will preferentially partner with suppliers that share our commitment to climate action and are reducing emissions within their own operations.
+We have been working with our supply chain over several years to understand and reduce the carbon content of the materials and services we procure.
+We have implemented a supply chain engagement strategy for high carbon impact material groups, and are delighted to have been listed as a CDP Supplier Engagement Leader in 2023.
+We preferentially partner with suppliers that share our commitment to climate action and are reducing emissions within their own operations.

 Resilience